 Evaluations will determine if the student has met the minimum requirements for satisfactory academic progress.
 Students who are not making SAP will be notified in writing the evaluation results.
-Failure to make SAP will impact on the eligibility of Title IV, HEA financial aid.
+Failure to make SAP will impact eligibility for Title IV, HEA financial aid.

-Formal evaluation periods for Satisfactory Academic Progress for allied health credit-hour programs are based on an 18-week period except for the Patient Care Technician program.
-Nursing and Patient Care Technician programs are based on a 5-week evaluation period.
+Formal SAP evaluation periods for allied health credit-hour programs are based on 18 weeks, except for the Patient Care Technician and EMT programs.
+The Nursing Assistant/Home Health Aide, Patient Care Technician, and Emergency Medical Technician programs are based on a 5-week evaluation period.

 Credit Hour Programs

+Evaluation Cumulative Credits Minimum Percentage of Cumulative Minimum

-Evaluation Period 9 Minimum Cumulative GPA
+Period Attempted Credits Completed/Earned () Cumulative GPA

 1 3 or higher 60% 1.75

 2 6 or higher 67% 2.00

 3 or more 12 or higher 67% 2.00

-^{} Percentage of Cumulative Credits Completed = (credits earned/credits attempted) 100
+Percentage of Cumulative Credits Completed = (credits earned/credits attempted) 100